 Bottom Line

 The Biden administration wanted airlines to pay you up to $775 when long delays were their fault.
-The Trump administration just killed that plan, according to an official DOT notice.
+That plan never took effect, and the Trump administration just officially killed it.